brabantm/AD-training/README.md

 Pierrick Méaux

 ## Data
 Unfortunately Politools did not allowed to share publicly their dataset.
-Please contact use with own dataset or contact https://www.smartvote.ch/
+Please use with own dataset or contact https://www.smartvote.ch/.

 ## Usage
 High-level usage example.
 To be improved.